EdwardNew/cse15l-lab-reports/lab-report-5/lab-report-5-week10.md

 ![](..\images\labReport5\vimLogo.jpg)

 This week we will be comparing two implementations of MarkdownParser against a very large set of test files.
-We will attept to see how the outputs of the implementations differ, which implementation produces the correct output (if any), and how we can improve each implementation so that they produce the correct output.
+We will attempt to see how the outputs of the implementations differ, which implementation produce the correct output (if any), and how we can improve each implementation so that they produce the correct output.

 # Differences
-In this report, we will be looking at two test files in particular which produced different outputs from the two implementations.
-We were able to find that these tests produced different outputs by using the `vimdiff` command to compare how the output files produced after running `bash script.sh > results.txt` differ with each other.
+In this report, we will be looking at two test files in particular which produce different outputs between the two implementations.
+We were able to find that these tests producee different outputs by using the `vimdiff` command to compare how the output files produced after running `bash script.sh > results.txt` differ with each other.

 ![](..\images\labReport5\vimdiff.jpg)